I, Human: how to join the analog revolution (and rediscover joy)

 Yes, yes – I’m fully aware that you’re reading this online.
 But the best revolutions start brewing inside the Machine, right?
 (Call me Ghost.)
 Also, this writer hasn’t yet mastered the noble art of smoke-signal journalism, so let’s work with what we’ve got.

 We’re living in the age of the ‘enshittification’ of the internet.
 A space that once felt playful, connective and expansive now just feels inescapable.
-Feeds optimised for outrage, AI rewriting ‘reality’, mass surveillance of our most intimate behaviours, algorithms nudging us toward extremes… And then there’s doomscrolling’, which doesn’t just steal our time and energy, but literally reshapes the brain
+Feeds optimised for outrage, AI rewriting ‘reality’, mass surveillance of our most intimate behaviours, algorithms nudging us toward extremes… And then there’s doomscrolling’, which doesn’t just steal our time and energy, but literally reshapes the brain.

 It’s like we’re all Oliver Twist, standing in front of the Zucks and Besosians and Altmans, begging them to ‘please sir, take some more!’
 And nope, that’s not hyperbole – if you feel tired, distracted, irritable or vaguely unwell after spending too much time online, it’s not just you being dramatic.
 Research consistently links excessive social media use and constant screen exposure with higher rates of anxiety, depression, stress, poor sleep and reduced wellbeing.
-Being chronically online is making us sick: culturally, socially, philosophically, and even physically.
-(If you’re sitting down while reading this, get up and give me twenty burpees, stat!)
-Doomscrolling, in particular, has been associated with psychological distress and emotional fatigue.
-And let’s not talk about brain rot.
-(Although we probably should.)
-In short: this stuff is doing our heads in.

 Ditch the tech

 Delete your social media apps off your phone at the beginning of the weekend and then reinstall on Monday (if you must).
 Or vice versa.
-Anything to give your brain a break and a mild inconvenience to access them.
+Anything to give your brain a break and make it a mild inconvenience to access them.
 Try just switching off notifications (those endless bings and bleeps are right up there with leafblowers in the audio irritation stakes).
-Bag the entire family’s phones at the start of the weekend and give them to the neighbours to lock up in a safe (ok or maybe something slightly less extreme but still, you get the point.)
-If you need some help, use tech to help you ditch tech.
-Yup, really – there are programs that help you lock yourself out of your socials and minimise internet use with time limits, such as One Sec, Opal or Freedom.
+Bag the entire family’s phones at the start of the weekend and give them to the neighbours to lock up in a safe (or something slightly less extreme, but you get the point.)

 Get a Library Card